SaiSindhuja197/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

     This code queries the **IotDeviceData** table again, which should now include the additional data that was added to the streaming source.

-6. In a new code cell, add and run the following code:
+6. Add a new code cell, and run the following code:

     ```python
    deltastream.stop()